MicrosoftDocs/powerbi-docs/powerbi-docs/service-gateway-onprem-tshoot.md

 ### [SAP AG][LIBODBCHDB DLL][HDBODBC] Communication link failure;-10709 Connection failed (RTE:[-1] Kerberos error.
 Major: "Miscellaneous failure [851968]", minor: "No credentials are available in the security package

-You will get the -10709 Connection failed error message if your delegation is not configured correctly in AD.
+You should get the -10709 Connection failed error message if your delegation is not configured correctly in AD.

 **Solution**
 * Ensure you have the SAP Hana server on the delegation tab in AD for the gateway service account